DataBiosphere/job-manager/README.md

 Job Manager is in maintenance mode and is not recommended for new projects.

-dsub support is deprecated and will be removed in a future release.
+dsub support is deprecated and has been removed.

 The last release of Job Manager to support dsub without compromise is [1.5.7](https://github.com/DataBiosphere/job-manager/releases/tag/v1.5.7).